The problem with French Braids on Curly Hair

 Maintaining the Style

 As we usually do, we spritz the hair throughout the week with a mixture of water, oil and aloe juice.
 We also added a little mouse to smooth down and hold the braids.
 Misha rocked this style from Monday through Friday.
 On the fifth day we unbraided the French Braids.
 Then added more moisture and she was able to wear the sectioned hair as a second style.
-We could have also converted those sections into twist.
+We could have also converted those sections into twists.

 To my delight, these styles have all the straight-haired girls at their schools asking my daughters, who did your hair?